-1.9 The Provider shall submit annually submit a complete and accurate CPME 740, Annual Report for Provider of Continuing Education in Podiatric Medicine, and other information requested by the Council and/or the Continuing Education Committee.

-1.10 The Provider shall inform the Council in writing within 30 calendar days of substantive changes, e.g., the provider status and resignation or appointment of a director, or administrator of continuing education.

-2.1 The Provider bases its overall program of continuing education and individual activities upon the analysis of assessment of the documented identified gaps in knowledge and, clinical skills or practice of prospective learners. professional needs and interests of prospective learners.
-The Provider shall complete a yearly self-study report of assess all its continuing education activities and its overall continuing education program.
+- 1.9 The Provider shall annually submit a complete and accurate CPME 740, Annual Report for Provider of Continuing Education in Podiatric Medicine, and other information requested by the Council and/or the Continuing Education Committee. - 1.10 The Provider shall inform the Council in writing within 30 calendar days of substantive changes, e.g., the provider status and resignation or appointment of a director or administrator of continuing education. - 2.0 The Provider bases its overall program of continuing education and individual activities upon the analysis of the identified gaps in knowledge and clinical skills of prospective learners.
+The Provider shall complete a yearly self-study report of all its continuing education activities and its overall program.

-2.12.2 2.1 The Provider shall conduct and document use of a gap analysis needs assessment.
+2.1 The Provider shall conduct and document use of a gap analysis.